 Our offices are open for no-cost same-day appointments on weekdays (Monday through Friday) between 1 and 3 p.m.
 Stop by to meet with a counselor for a brief 15-20 consultation.
 Student are invited to come meet with a counselor to learn more about our services and treatment options, or in the event of an urgent mental health issue.
 Students are seen on a first-come first-serve basis during this time.

-The MySSP app from LifeWorks gives you 24/7 access to counselors who speak Mandarin, Cantonese, French, Spanish, and English.
+Get confidential support on your phone through TELUS Health (MySSP) Student Support program.
+The TELUS/MySSP app gives you 24/7 access to counselors who speak Mandarin, Cantonese, French, Spanish, and English.
 Other languages may be available by appointment based on availability.
+Helpful articles and videos focused on your wellbeing and success are also available through TELUS.

 Get the Help You Need, Your Way